 There have been many different methods people used in order to resolve this problem.
 The methods are usually simple enough to perform easily without wasting too much time.
 Make sure you follow the instructions carefully and the problem should disappear in no time.

-- Navigate to the following location on your computer by opening the Windows Explorer and clicking on This PC:
+- Navigate to the following location using Windows Explorer

 - Delete the Discord folder in the AppData folder.
 If you receive a message saying that some files couldn’t have been deleted because they were in use, try exiting Spotify and ending its process in Task Manager.